vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 This is especially usefull in situations where your heating system is slow and your house is well isolated.
 My house only has floorheating and is well isolated.
 The floorheating is a slow system.
 It is okay when the heatpump takes longer time to reach the Ta-target.
 Make your own judgement whether this is usefull in your situation.

 Below you can see a graph of a startup after 6 hours of Off-state.
 The purple blocks visualize the dynamic T-shifts the script executed.
-It started with a T-Shift of -5 and in steps the T-Shift is decreased to final Shift of 0:
+It started with a T-Shift of -5 and in steps the T-Shift is decreased to final Shift of 0.
+The total time in which the script decreased the Ta-Target was almost one hour:
 ![SlowStart](https://www.bartvandermark.nl/diversen/SlowStart.JPG "Slowstart")

 ## Definitions & abbreviations